Kitware/CMake/Help/manual/cmake-instrumentation.7.rst

       after the command is executed.

     ``cdashSubmit``
       Enables including instrumentation data in CDash.
-This does not automatically enable ``dynamicSystemInformation``, but is otherwise
-      equivalent to having the :envvar:`CTEST_USE_INSTRUMENTATION` environment
+This is equivalent to having the :envvar:`CTEST_USE_INSTRUMENTATION` environment
       variable enabled.

     ``cdashVerbose``
       Enables including the full untruncated commands in data submitted to CDash.
 Equivalent to having the
+      :envvar:`CTEST_USE_VERBOSE_INSTRUMENTATION` and
-      :envvar:`CTEST_USE_VERBOSE_INSTRUMENTATION` environment variable enabled.
+      :envvar:`CTEST_USE_INSTRUMENTATION` environment variables enabled.

     ``trace``
       Enables generation of a `Google Trace File`_ during `Indexing`_ to